Revenly/tratta-fields/README.md

 fields.unmount();
 ```

-This can be useful, when you use Tratta fields in modal.
+This can be useful, when you use Tratta Fields in modal.
 When closing modal, payment fields html is usually removed from the document alongside the modal component.
 When you re-open the modal, you just need to call `mount` and fields will be inserted into the document again.

 ## Example Code